jenkinsci/docker/README.md

 ## Backing up data

 If you bind mount in a volume - you can simply back up that directory (which is jenkins_home) at any time.
+This is highly recommended.
+Treat the jenkins_home directory as you would a database - in Docker you would generally put a database on a volume.

 If your volume is inside a container - you can use ```docker cp $ID:/var/jenkins_home``` command to extract the data.